 The group have run a trial to test the process.
 Local businesses – the Beach Road Deli and the Perching Parrot Café – signed up to the scheme early.
 At first, participation is limited to 20 households while the scheme is fine-tuned, then it will open up for anyone in Paekākāriki.

-To enquire or join the Pae Cycle scheme, either email [email protected] phone 027 281 1570 or fill in this form.
+To enquire or join the Pae Cycle scheme, either email [email protected] or phone Doris Zuur on 027 281 1570.

 Paekākāriki.nz is a community-built, funded, and run website.
 All funds go to weekly running costs, with huge amounts of professional work donated behind the scenes.
 If you can help financially, at a time when many supporting local businesses are hurting, we have launched a donation gateway.